-Captain Cook Holiday Park at Adventure Bay has self catering cabins.
+You can book Captain Cook Holiday Park at Adventure Bay and Hotel Bruny at Alonnah on Booking.com.

 North Bruny is a great place to chill out and relax.
 While we raced around trying to see as much as possible, another couple drove off the ferry to their North Bruny Airbnb and did nothing at all for four days!

 Adventure Bay is an action packed place to stay with amenities such as Captain Cook Holiday Park, Bruny Island Supermarket (Bruny Island General Store), Fuel, Tennis Court, Bowls Club, Walks, Wallabies, Playground and Bruny Island boat hire and tour departures.

 The West Coast of South Bruny is furthest away from the ferry and where you will find Cape Bruny Lighthouse and Cloudy Bay (see camping).

 A Bruny Island winter can be cold, wet and windy.
 Conversely, the hottest March day in Tasmania was recorded at Cape Bruny 39.7 degrees C which was even hotter than Hobart to the north (38.1).
 The figures below are Averages.

 - Wettest Month is OCTOBER 23.7 mm/day average